tldr-group/samba-web/README.md

 # Classifier/Backend:
 - [x] Cache featurisations into a .npy file
 - [x] Ideally compute featurisations in background every time an image is loaded then cache.
 Will need to make sure what happens if seg requested before featurisations finished (loop till file available - should work as flask multithreaded)
-- [ ] Save/load/apply classifier as .skops/restricted .pickle file.
-Save classifier with UID.
+- [ ] Load/apply classifier as .skops/restricted .pickle file.
 Overwrite on train/load.
 Don’t overwrite on apply
 - [x] Fix OOM errors: only compute feature stacks for images with labels before training.
 Then, compute feature stacks on demand in a loop, only saving the result.
 Might conflict with 1 & 2
+- [ ] Train on only random subset of all label data: np.arange(N_data), shuffle, take first M indices where M is some (capped) sqrt function of N_data.
+Use last P points as validation data for which error, mIoU and Jaccard index are computed and returned
 - [ ] Tests for backend: component and integration.
 Test each filter does as expected, then test if it matches Weka, then test the classification process produces similar results (for fixed labels and filters)
 # Drawing:
 - [x] Make animated canvas actually animated with requestAnimationFrame.
 (Some render loop - try avoid triggering re rendering)